CrypterENC/custom--pyqt6--ui/DOCUMENTATION.md

 - Consider using the same color palette throughout your application for visual consistency
 - Test your custom colors with different lighting conditions
 - Use RGBA colors for transparency effects (e.g., borders with alpha channel)

+---

+## Support

+If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/yourusername/custom-ui-pyqt6/issues).

+---

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.